FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 FusionAuth should now be running and reachable at `http://localhost:9011`, if you've installed it locally.
 The first time you visit, you'll be prompted to set up an admin user and password.
 Once you've done this, you'll be prompted to complete three more setup steps, as shown below.

-{% include _image.liquid src="/assets/img/blogs/consents-app/fusionauth-setup1.png" alt="FusionAuth prompts us with the setup steps that we need to complete." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/family-api/family-api-initial-setup.png" alt="FusionAuth prompts us with the setup steps that we need to complete." class="img-fluid" figure=false %}

 We'll skip step **#3** in this tutorial, but sending emails (to verify email addresses and do password resets) is a vital part of FusionAuth running in production, so you'll want to do that when you go live.

 ### Creating an application

 Click "Setup" under "Missing Application" and call your new app "Family-Api-App", or another name of your choice.
-It'll get a Client Id and Client Secret automatically - save these, as we'll use them in the code.
+It'll get a "Client Id" and "Client Secret" automatically - save these, as we'll use them in the code.
 Later, we'll set up a Node.js + Express application which will run on `http://localhost:3000`, so configure the Authorized URLs accordingly.
 You should add:

-- `http://localhost:3000/oauth-redirect` to the Authorized redirect URLs.
+- `http://localhost:3000/oauth-redirect` to the "Authorized redirect URLs".
-- `http://localhost:3000/` to the Authorized request origin URLs.
+- `http://localhost:3000/` to the "Authorized request origin URLs".
-- `http://localhost:3000/logout` to the Logout URL.
+- `http://localhost:3000/logout` to the "Logout URL".

-Make sure that `PKCE` is set to `Required.` Proof Key for Code Exchange (PKCE) was originally intended for public clients like native mobile or desktop apps that couldn’t safely store a client secret.
-Now it is recommended even on confidential clients like web apps where the Client Secret is under secure control to protect against authorization code injection attacks.
+Make sure that "PKCE" is set to `Required.` Proof Key for Code Exchange (PKCE) was originally intended for public clients like native mobile or desktop apps that couldn’t safely store a client secret.
+Now it is recommended even on confidential clients like web apps where the client secret is under secure control to protect against authorization code injection attacks.
 Your application should look like this:

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-create-application.png" alt="Configuring the application URLs in FusionAuth." class="img-fluid" figure=false %}

-Click the Save button at the top right for your changes to take effect.
+Click the "Save" button at the top right, for your changes to take effect.

 ## Setting up a FusionAuth API key

 Once the user has logged in via the FusionAuth application, we can retrieve their profile, consents, and family information from FusionAuth using the [FusionAuth Typescript module](https://www.npmjs.com/package/@fusionauth/typescript-client), provided with an API key.

-Navigate to Settings and then API Keys, then add a key.
+Navigate to "Settings" and then "API Keys", then add a key.
 Add a name for the key and take note of the generated key value.

 Following the principle of least privilege, you can restrict the permissions for the key.
-For our app, we only need to enable the get action for `api/user`, the get and post actions for `api/user/consent`, and the get, post, and put actions for `/api/user/family`.
+For our app, we only need to enable the `GET` action for `api/user`, the `GET` and `PATCH` actions for `api/user/consent`, and the `GET`, `POST`, and `PUT` actions for `/api/user/family`.
 This will let the key get basic user information, grant or revoke consents to view the app, create a family and assign users to it.
 If you leave the key with no explicitly assigned permissions, it will be an all-powerful key that can control all aspects of your FusionAuth app.
 You should avoid doing this!

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-api-key.png" alt="Limiting the scope of the created API key." class="img-fluid" figure=false %}